shaikrizu/ServiceNOW/Readme.md

 * when we select the  specific assignment group we will see the assigned to users only who belongs to that particulor group for that we need to use Advanced Qualifier

 15
+15
+LOOK UP RULES
+* we created table case priority look up table on that table we have provided the table name we have extend the data look up matcher table in this table we have create 3 field like impact urgency priority in this we not created choice we extende the choice
+Priarity look up rules for that we need to create Table in that table  extends table data lookup matcher table save create imacat save advance view selcet the choice case table and impcat  save then -> set impcat high uregency high priority high like then ->

 * in the reference feilds if u want to restric  the data that u see then u will reference qualirier